Serving those in need.

 More than $150 million in relief supplies shipped.

-As the Syrian crisis continues into its ninth year, more than 13.5 million people in Syria are in need of humanitarian assistance.
+As the Syrian crisis continues into its tenth year, more than 13.5 million people in Syria are in need of humanitarian assistance.

-In just two years, MFA has delivered more than $150 million in medicines, hospital equipment, food, clothing, and other supplies to those in desperate need inside Syria and in bordering refugee camps.
+In just three years, MFA has delivered more than $150 million in medicines, hospital equipment, food, clothing, and other essential supplies to those in desperate need inside Syria and in bordering refugee camps.

 With our established international network of relief suppliers and NGO partners inside Syria, MFA ensures that the right relief is distributed to the right people.